 - Science of the soul – about Daniel Dennett.
 Perhaps he could be described as a curious rationalist with a love of life.
 Also, click play button for his thoughts on the nature of consciousness.

 The synthesizer was invented by Robert Moog.
-Here is a video history of the Mini Moog.
-It might be a bit too geeky to watch all the way through, though.
+Click icon for a video history of the Mini Moog.

 John Michelle Jarre did a lot to popularise synthesizer music with his first album Oxygene.
 This is the signature track, that many people will have heard, even if they do not have the album.
 It has a catchy tune.

 Genesis‘ progressive rock featured synthesized keyboard on a big scale.
 You can hear the keyboards particularly well one of their instrumental tracks.

 Giorgio Moroder is probably less well known, but he was producing synthesizer music at that time too.
 Would you believe that From here to eternity came out in 1977?
 It sounds very futuristic, even today.
 He has recently released a new album, called 74 is the new 24.
 Here is a video clip with fun graphics.

 Rick Wakeman has been producing sythesiser music since 1969.
 Here is Anne Boleyn.

 A space probe robot, named Philae, landed on a comet in November 2014.
 The space craft that carried the probe was the first to orbit a comet as well as the first to land something on a comet’s surface.
 It has sent back many photos.
 The aim is to find out more about what comets do in space.
 The landing did not go to plan, though.
 The probe bounced and ended up in a dark valley, so it could not get enough energy from the sun to carry on working after the battery ran out.
 Here is a short video about the landing.
 The video on this page provides an update from the following day.

 A few days later scientists announced that carbon, vital for the creation of life, had been detected on the comet.